An Easy Guide to Indoor Rock Climbing in Nairobi

 We tried out different walls, some more challenging than others.

 I would be lying if I said I didn’t give up after a couple of climbs.
 While climbing one of the walls I slid, lost my grip, and thought I would fall.
 Luckily I held on to one of the holds quick enough so I did not fall.
 At this point, I swore to never go rock climbing again.

 Another thing to note is that if you hold on to the holds for too long while trying to figure out your next move, you get tired and you can easily slip.

 From then on I spent all my energy cheering on Wangechi.

-Meanwhile this girl was climbing up the walls like Spiderman!
+Meanwhile, this girl was scaling the walls like Spiderman!

 The lie, I climbed up all the walls.

 We had an amazing time.
 It was challenging but worth every coin.
 I definitely enjoyed indoor rock climbing despite it being a different tune from what I am used to.
 That however is the beauty of pushing yourself out of your comfort zone, growth is inevitable.

 General tip– *Before trying out indoor rock climbing, bear in mind that it is an activity for everyone.
 It is not restricted to fit people.
 I am not the fittest person in the room and I tried it.
 Children also do it by the way.

 Beginner starter pack:

 - Carry your own shoes if you can.
 Might as well save the Kshs 400.

 - Wear comfortable clothes.